howToCodeWell/code-school/README.md

-# How To Code Well Code School
+# How To Code Well Code School Live